Ben Carson's top deputy at HUD resigns

 During her time as HUD deputy secretary, Patenaude visited Puerto Rico numerous times, including the hard-hit town of Canóvanas, where she announced HUD's $18.5 billion grant to Puerto Rico back in May.
 This allocation of funds is the largest single amount of disaster recovery assistance awarded in the agency's history.

-"As Puerto Ricans, we will always be in debt to you for your sincere efforts to help us rebuilt our Island," said Fernando Gil Enseñat, Puerto Rico's housing secretary during a press conference Monday.
+"As Puerto Ricans, we will always be in debt to you for your sincere efforts to help us rebuilt our Island," Fernando Gil Enseñat, Puerto Rico's housing secretary, said at a news conference Monday.

 Fair housing advocates are also disappointed by the news.
 "I do know that she told me, to my face, that she was completely committed to fair housing," said Lisa Rice, president/CEO of the National Fair Housing Alliance.
 "She pushed HUD’s leadership on fair housing, recognizing they did not come with that expertise.
 It will not be easy to find someone to replace her."